ubccpsc/310/README.md

 The intent of this project is to give you the opportunity to concretely apply the course concepts on a real system, but with fewer constraints than were possible in CPSC 210.
 At the same time, the system does have _some_ constraints to simulate a real system specified by real clients.
 A strong test emphasis reenforces the importance (and difficulty) of building high-quality software in practice.

-See the [full project description](project/README.md) for complete details.
+See the [full project description](project/README.md) for complete details about the project, the lab, and finding partners.

 #### Project Assessment